Syllabus for Fall 2025 Film 210: Introduction to Screenwriting

 Adhere to the specific page lengths provided.
 Scripts that do not meet this requirement will be considered deficient and marked accordingly.
 Diligence, conciseness, and brevity are important skills.

-You are expected to meet with me four times throughout the semester.
-Each meeting is worth 2.5% of your final grade.
+You will complete four block review quizzes throughout the semester.
+Each quiz is worth 2.5% of your final grade.

 Deadlines and Extensions

 Assignments must be submitted on time.
-Failure to submit work or attend a scheduled meeting will be penalized.
+Failure to submit work will be penalized.

 If you have an unexpected emergency or are unable to meet the deadline, please contact me immediately to make arrangements.